-There are no officially recognised varieties of nutmeg but there can be considerable variation in fruit characteristics between trees, in terms of fruit shape and size, seed shape and size, and aril thickness and colour.
+There are no officially recognised varieties of nutmeg, though there can be considerable variation in fruit characteristics between trees, in terms of fruit shape and size, seed shape and size, and aril thickness and colour.

 Split nutmeg fruit (Singapore)

 Nutmeg flavouring comes from the dried kernel, which is extracted from the seed by cracking open the shell after the whole seed has been thoroughly dried.
-Traditionally, the seed with the mace removed is dried under the sun until the kernel rattles in the shell, which takes about a week of drying for this to be achieved.
+The seed with the mace removed is traditionally dried under the sun until the kernel rattles in the shell and this takes about a week of drying for this to be achieved.
 The drying process is more technologically advanced in today's commercial operations, with the seed dried indoors under forced-air conditions.

-Dried nutmeg kernels are widely used around the world, either whole and freshly grated or in powdered form to flavour both sweet and savoury dishes.
-In colonial Britain and still today, it is used to flavour traditional alcoholic drinks, such as mulled wine, as well as traditional milked-based desserts and beverages, such as junket and egg-nog.
-It has also become an indispensable ingredient sprinkled atop freshly baked pies like apple and pumpkin and atop fondue and other creamy cheese sauces just before serving, as well as onto classic milk-based sauces such as bechamel.
+Dried nutmeg kernels are widely used around the world, either whole and freshly grated or in powdered form, to flavour both sweet and savoury dishes.
+In colonial Britain and still today, it is used to flavour traditional alcoholic drinks, such as mulled wine and traditional milked-based desserts and beverages, such as junket and egg-nog.
+It has also become an indispensable ingredient sprinkled atop freshly baked pies like apple and pumpkin and atop fondue and other creamy cheese sauces just before serving, as well as atop classic milk-based sauces such as bechamel.

 The dried kernels, rejected for one reason or another, are crushed and converted into nutmeg oil or nutmeg butter.
 Nutmeg oil, a volatile, pale yellow essential oil, is extracted by steam distillation of the crushed material.
 It is widely used by the food, beverage and pharmaceutical industries as a flavouring in food, drinks, medicines, tobacco and toothpaste.
 Nutmeg oil is also commonly used in perfumery to give perfumes, colognes and grooming waters a spicy or masculine note.
 It is found in popular fragrances such as 'Blue Grass', 'Panthere' and 'Sybaris'.

-Nutmeg butter, a highly aromatic yellow fat, similar in consistency to dairy butter, is extracted from the crushed kernels by pressing the crushed material between heated plates in a steamer.
+Nutmeg butter is a highly aromatic yellow fat similar in consistency to dairy butter and is extracted by pressing the crushed kernels between heated plates in a steamer.
 It is used mainly as a base for ointments.